Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 The `.ctxt` (Cognigy text) format effectively splits the text into chunks and provides wide possibilities for working with metadata.
 For other formats, the results of file conversion may produce poorer outcomes.

-The maximum number of sources per store is limited, see below.
+The maximum number of sources per store is described in the [Limitations](#limitations) section.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/knowledge-ai/knowledge-source.png" width="100%" />